 cases, an incorrect entry can cause the receiver to leave the approach mode.

-overlay approach identified by a DME fix will not be in the waypoint sequence on
+fix on an overlay approach identified by a DME fix will not be in the waypoint

-on the approach chart.
-The pilot should be alert for this on any overlay
+the DME stated on the approach chart.
+The pilot should be alert for this on any

-descent point (VDP) is published, it will not be included in the sequence of
+a visual descent point (VDP) is published, it will not be included in the

-waypoints.
-Pilots are expected to use normal piloting techniques for beginning
+sequence of waypoints.
+Pilots are expected to use normal piloting techniques for

 stepdown fixes in the final approach segment will not be coded in the waypoint

 sequence of the aircraft's navigation database and must be identified using ATD.